AMVeenstraSkirl/Project-PBfB2018/README.md

 #PBfB2018 project "SQL search engine"

 *By Kiran Gurung and Anne-Marie Veenstra-Skirl*
 -----------------------------------------------

-This projectś goal was to write a python script that would provide the user with a custom search in an SQL database.
+This project's goal was to write a python script that would provide the user with a custom search in an SQL database.

 ##Requirements for the script to be able to work